 Life Insurance for Seizure Disorders

-Insurance companies begin by identifying the type of seizure history you have.
-Epilepsy is a chronic neurological condition characterized by recurrent unprovoked seizures.
-Other seizure types can occur secondary to specific, temporary causes such as trauma, infection, metabolic imbalance, or reaction to medication.
-Provoked or situational seizures that have not recurred after treatment often result in favorable underwriting outcomes once sufficient time has elapsed since the event.
+Insurance companies begin by identifying the type of seizure history present.
+Epilepsy is a chronic neurological condition characterized by recurrent unprovoked seizures arising from abnormal electrical activity in the brain.
+Other seizure types occur secondary to specific, temporary causes — trauma, infection, metabolic imbalance, electrolyte disturbance, medication reaction, or alcohol withdrawal — that are identifiable and potentially reversible.
+Provoked or situational seizures that have not recurred after treatment of the underlying cause often result in favorable underwriting outcomes once sufficient time has elapsed and the triggering condition has resolved.
+The underwriting evaluation for these two categories is genuinely different because the recurrence risk, the neurological implications, and the long-term stability picture differ fundamentally between a seizure caused by a one-time reversible event and recurrent unprovoked epileptic seizures requiring chronic antiepileptic medication management.

 Request a Seizure Disorder Underwriting Review